Astroware-Incorporated/Huelength/README.md

 # Huelength

+## What is it?

-Huelength is a crazy JavaScript library, that can take a wavelength in nanometers (Because all light travels in waves, and all waves have a wavelength.), and convert it into a color in the RGB format.
+Huelength is a crazy, but brilliant JavaScript library for all those physics geeks out there. the cool thing about it is that it can prosses a wavelength between 360 and 760 nanometers long, and return a color encoded in the RGB format.

 ## Install